 Isolated due to a life-threatening illness, Caroline hasn't been to school in months.
 Confined to her room, she relies on Instagram, Facebook and a stuffed turtle for company.
 That is until classmate Anthony bursts in—unexpectedly and bearing waffle fries, some Walt Whitman poetry and a literature project due the next day.
 He’s enthusiastic, athletic, and charming in a nerdy sort of way, but Caroline is wary.
 Still, an unlikely friendship develops as a run of the mill homework assignment reveals the pair's hopes and dreams, and they come to realize that Whitman’s sense of interconnectedness means more to their lives than they could have imagined.
 This sharp, funny and tender-hearted play won the Steinberg/American Theatre Critics Association New Play Award in 2014.

 Curated by Kyle Bass

 MARCH 23 - 28

 Returns for a fourth season and includes five exciting events featuring new work hot from the imaginations of some of the freshest voices writing for theatre today.
-Featuring: Kate Hamill (writer and actor, Pride and Prejudice and actor, Noises Off) as playwright-in-residence; music and theatre performer Chesney Snow as the solo artist; and Evan Starling-Davis as the featured local author.
-Free for subscribers, tickets required, available through the Box Office.

 Call the Box Office at